 Pharmacy Early Assurance Program

-Fisher offers a select group of incoming freshmen who enter Fisher directly from high school an opportunity to participate in the Pharmacy Early Assurance Program (PHEA).
+Fisher offers a select group of incoming first-year students who enter Fisher directly from high school an opportunity to participate in the Pharmacy Early Assurance Program (PHEA).

 After a minimum of two years of pre-pharmacy coursework, students selected for this program have the opportunity to earn a Doctor of Pharmacy (Pharm.D.) degree at the Wegmans School of Pharmacy, provided they meet the following requirements.